 ♦ the Civil War was "an offence" against God that resulted in "the scourge of war" in which the North and the South both suffered;

 ♦ the country needed to "bind up the nation's wounds" and care for those who were suffering to gain "a just and lasting peace."

 Print the annotated excerpt of Abraham Lincoln's Second Inaugural Speech for use either as:

 ♦ An in-class handout and discussion,

 ♦ A homework reading and short-answer writing assignment.

-The Speeches of Abraham Lincoln
+This post is part of the series: The Speeches of Abraham Lincoln

 - Spark Your Students' Enthusiasm With the First Inauguration Speech of Abraham Lincoln